Clomid (clomifene citrate-clomiphene citrate)

-Clomid (clomifene citrate-clomiphene citrate) is commonly prescribed for stimulating ovulation.
-It's taken at the start of the menstrual cycle from around day 2 at a dose of clomid 50mg daily for 5 days.
-If a second course is prescribed the dose can be increased to 100mg, 3 treatment cycles is considered a course of treatment.
+Clomid (clomifene citrate-clomiphene citrate) is commonly prescribed for stimulating ovulation in women to help them fall pregnant.
+Clomid is taken at the start of the menstrual cycle from around day 2 at a dose of clomid 50 mg daily for 5 days.
+If a second course is prescribed the dose can be increased to 100mg.
+3 treatment cycles is considered a course of fertility treatment.

-It is licensed for 6 months use for ovulation induction and is not recommended for more than that as it can increase the risk of developing ovarian cancer, however some consultants will prescribe it up to 12 months (doctors should advise their patients of the risk).
+Clomid is licensed for 6 months use for ovulation induction and is not recommended for more than that as it can increase the risk of developing ovarian cancer.
+However some consultants will prescribe it up to 12 months (doctors should advise their patients of the increased risk).

-It is often the first drug given to women by their doctors for infertility treatments.
+Clomid is often the first drug given to women by their doctors for infertility treatments.
 It's cheap and easy to administer.
-It works by blocking the feedback actions of oestrogen thereby tricking the pituitary gland to produce more follicle stimulating hormone (FSH) to make the eggs grow and mature.
+Clomid works by blocking the feedback actions of oestrogen thereby tricking the pituitary gland to produce more follicle stimulating hormone (FSH), which makes the ovaries produce eggs.

-Clomid treatment is sometimes combined with metformin to try and help regulate the menstrual cycle for woman trying to conceive naturally.
+Clomid treatment is sometimes combined with metformin to try and help regulate the menstrual cycle for woman with PCOS.
+It should not be taken if a woman has an ovarian cyst or liver disease.

-It has also been shown to reduce gland development in the uterus wall, thereby damaging implantation.
-To partially offset this side effect, progesterone can be given from ovulation or acupuncture, which has been shown in research to stimulate the thickening of the uterus wall (uterine glandular development) thereby improving implantation.
+Clomid has been shown to reduce uterus wall development, thereby reducing the chances of the fertilised embryo implanting.
+To partially offset this side effect, progesterone can be given from ovulation or acupuncture treatment used, which has been shown in research to stimulate the thickening of the uterus wall (uterine glandular development) thereby improving implantation and pregnancy.

 Recent research has shown that combining clomid with Chinese herbs significantly improves polycystic ovary syndrome (PCOS).